luke-mayer/youtube-custom-feeds/README.md

 A Chrome extension that allows you to create personalized YouTube feeds containing content only from channels that you select.
 Once feeds are created, you can view a list of recent videos from all channels in the feed.

+Frontend code can be found here - **[Frontend Repository](https://github.com/luke-mayer/youtube-custom-feeds-chrome-extension)**

 <p align="center"><img src="images/YCF_SS1.png"/></p>